Pullback Method with Applications to Severi--Brauer Fibrations: Applications

 \begin{proof} Consider the curve $C$ defined by homogenisation of $y^p-g(x)$ in $\P^{2}_k$.
 Let $d$ denote the degree of $C$.
-We know that the genus of $C$ is $(d-1)(d-2)/2$ \cite[Proposition 2.15]{RM}, which is greater than 1 by the hypothesis on the degree of $g$.
+We know that the genus of $C$ is $(d-1)(d-2)/2$ \cite[Proposition 2.15]{rm} which is greater than 1 by the hypothesis on $d$.
 According to Falting's theorem, $C$ has only finitely many $k$ points.
-In particular, there exists a $c\in k$ such that $g(c)$ is not the $p$-th power in $k$.
-Consequently, by the local-global principle, there is a place $v$ of $k$ such that $g(c)$ is not the $p$-th power in $k_v$.
+In particular, there exists a $c\in k$ such that $g(c)$ is not a $p$-th power in $k$.
+Consequently, by the local-global principle, there is a place $v$ of $k$ such that $g(c)$ is not a $p$-th power in $k_v$ and the $v$-adic valuation of $g(c)$ is zero.

 Consider $l\in k$ such that $g(c).l$ is a $p$-th power in $k_v$ and let $h(x)$ be a polynomial in $k[x]$ such that $h(c)=l$ (we can choose this by interpolation method, for example, $h(x)=x-c+l$).
 Taking $f(x)=g(x)h(x)$ yields $f(c)=g(c).l$, which is a $p$-th power in $k_v$. \end{proof}